Samizo-AITL/zenn-articles/articles/en/02_control/15_aitl-controller-safety-pakage.md

 title: What Is a Safety Envelope?
 Designing the Boundary AI Control Must Never Cross
 ---

-# 🛡️ 【Control:15】(Safety Design) What Is a Safety Envelope?
+# 【Control】🛡️ 15.
+(Safety Design) What Is a Safety Envelope?
 ## Designing the Boundary AI Control Must Never Cross
 topics: ["control engineering", "AI", "safety design", "FSM", "anomaly detection"]